xpepermint/ioredis-quota/README.md

 **Quota({redis, prefix})**

-> A core class which is used for checking quotas.
+> A core class which is used for checking quota.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------